Should I Become an Auditor?

 Step 3: Become Professionally Certified

 Earning credentials by meeting educational, work experience and exam requirements from professional associations is a common avenue to career advancement for auditors.
-Certifications may or may not be required by an employer, but they guarantee a certain level of competency.
-The Institute of Internal Auditors offers the Certified Internal Auditor, Certified Financial Services Auditor or Certified Government Auditing Professional credentials, while the ISACA offers the Certified Information Systems Auditor designation.
+Certifications may or may not be required by an employer, but they may guarantee a certain level of competency.
+The Institute of Internal Auditors offers the Certified Internal Auditor, Certified Financial Services Auditor and Certified Government Auditing Professional credentials, while the ISACA offers the Certified Information Systems Auditor designation.
 Auditing experience is required before applying for any of these certifications.